ian-maines/particle/MeshScratch/ScratchArgon/README.md

 # At some point this code will be codified in a "production" respository, but I need to figure out what the best architecture looks like,
 # especially as it relates to sharing code between devices.
 It would be nice to have a lot of "base" code that can be compiled and pushed to
 # all of my devices - how to do that ermains to be seen

+# Looks like we may have to use symlinks